hduylam31/Android-AppQLHT/README.md

 to install all dependencies inside backend folder, and type
 > **npm i react-native-animatable
-> **npm i tailwindcss-react-native to install all dependencies in /frontend folder
+> **npm i tailwindcss-react-native
->

 Then create new branch and work with that branch.